 I know this because He has helped me innumerable times.
 He will help you too.
 Ask Him for the sort of goals to set and the best ways to achieve them.

-• Personal goal setting begins with prayer, dedicating your future to His direction.
+• Personal goal setting begins with prayer dedicating your future to His direction.

-• Affirm your trust in Him, when signing up in this new and unconventional school of art.
+• Affirm your trust in Him when signing up in this new and unconventional School of Art.

 • Write down a simple assessment of your current abilities.
 Then set personal goals that are realistic and attainable.
 If they are too large, break them down to manageable sub-goals.
 Be specific.
 (Do you need to improve your drawing skills?
-How about setting a goal of completing one simple sketch each day?.)
+How about setting a goal of completing one simple sketch each day?)

 Experts on personal goal setting teach that the process is only effective, if the whole exercise is bathed with positive emotions.

-As Christians, why would we not be filled with joy, knowing that we have the assurance of a kind and gentle partner, cheering us on to success?
+As Christians, why would we not be filled with joy, knowing that we have the assurance of a kind and gentle partner cheering us on to success?

 in my journal to be a tedious exercise.
 The 'experts' would certainly